abeebridwan/formValidation/README.md

 # formValidation
-A simple manual form validation
+A simple manual form validation with error messages